Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Discussion

-\paragraph{Limited Game Play} The MR street play experiences in our study were based on a limited game probe—MOFA, which comprises three games: The Training, The Duel, and The Dragon, all set within a thematic context of magic.
-While this theme provided a shared framework for players to engage and understand gameplay mechanics quickly, it may not fully capture the diverse range of potential MR street play scenarios.
-Although we tested only a single magic fantasy theme, we believe this approach can be applied more broadly.
-Future studies could expand beyond the magic theme and consider games with different themes/genres, interaction styles, and levels of physical engagement to better understand the full spectrum of MR street play possibilities and their effects on social dynamics .
+Our study's MR street play experiences were based on a single game probe---MOFA, which features three games within a magic-themed context.
+While this theme provided a shared framework for players to quickly understand gameplay mechanics, it may not fully capture the diverse range of potential MR street play scenarios.
+Although we tested only one magical fantasy theme, we believe this approach can be applied more broadly.
+Future studies should expand beyond magic and explore games with different themes, interaction styles, and levels of physical engagement to better understand the full spectrum of MR street play possibilities and their effects on social dynamics.
+We outline two near‑term steps:

+\paragraph{Explore the design space for IMRSP} This field remains largely uncharted, so we encourage researchers to investigate its various aspects and potential.
+This includes exploring different game mechanics, interaction modalities, and social dynamics unique to IMRSP.

+\paragraph{Identify effective social affordances that communicate social norms in IMRSP} Similar to the wands used in MOFA, future work should design and test various physical props, visual cues, and auditory signals that help convey players' actions and intentions to bystanders.